I’m Really Getting Fed Up About This – And You?

 When an industry artificially manipulates the availability of equipment - they have no right to moan about loss!
 After all, when they stopped selling phonographs in favor of tape decks, and stopped selling tape decks in favor CDs, and cut into CD sales in favor of digital equipment – iPods, MP3 players, etc. they callously kicked entire collections to the curb that depended on those earlier formats.
 And why?
 So they could exploit their customer base and sell the same old stuff they've sold before - in the "more modern" formats!

 Now, it's movies...remember Beta tapes?
 Remember VHS?
 Sure, DVDs are still popular, but how long before Blu-Ray or some other format push into obsolescence the very equipment you need to play your collection on now?
-That’s one of the goals of Blu-Ray – to have all new movies come out only in Blu-Ray!
+That’s one of the goals of Blu-Ray – to have all new movies come out “only” in Blu-Ray!
 So, you will “have to” buy their format or lose out.
 We, the consumers, continue to sit silently, while the Entertainment Industry shouts about how badly "they" are being ripped off!

 Shouldn't we demand that someone start reporting how these "would-be victims" have been victimizing the consumer - under the guise of "new and improved"?
 Here we are with all digital formats and we're being told that vinyl - the old 33s and 45s - have better sound!
 Best Buy is actually clearing space to start selling vinyl records again!
 New and improved - yeah - right?!
 They're the victims - only in the headlines!
 In truth, we’re the victims - you and me!
 It’s time to acknowledge that.